 Progress gradually and don’t let others pressure you into riding trails or features you’re not comfortable with.

 Mountain biking, even when ‘just’ riding downhill, is physically demanding.
 Your arms, hands, legs, and feet will be burning.
 Be sure to take regular breaks to rest, eat, and rehydrate.

 Whenever possible, ride with a friend.
 If anything goes wrong, having someone there to help can be invaluable.

 Knowing basic first aid can be a lifesaver.
 Consider taking a first aid course and consider carrying a trauma kit when you ride.

 For your first time at the bike park, here are a few do’s and don’ts:

 Is it your first time at a bike park?
-What bike park 101 questions do you still have?
-What tips do you have for first-timers?
+What bike park tips can you add?
+What questions do you still have?
 Leave a comment below!